-Instruments is a performance, analysis, and testing tool for dynamically tracing and profiling OS X and iOS code.
-It is a flexible and powerful tool that lets you track one or more processes and examine the collected data.
+Instruments is a performance-analysis and testing tool for dynamically tracing and profiling OS X and iOS code.
+It is a flexible and powerful tool that lets you track a process, collect data, and examine the collected data.
 In this way, Instruments helps you understand the behavior of both user apps and the operating system.

 At a Glance

 With Instruments, you use special tools (known as instruments) to trace different aspects of a process’s behavior.
-You can also use the tool to record a sequence of user interface actions and replay them, using one or more instruments to gather data.
+You can also use the tool to record a sequence of user interface actions in OS X and replay them over and over again to replicate a set of steps, while using one or more instruments to gather data.

 Examine the behavior of one or more processes

-Record a sequence of user actions and replay them, reliably reproducing those events and collecting data over multiple runs
+Record a sequence of OS X user actions and replay them, reliably reproducing those events and collecting data over multiple runs

 Create your own custom DTrace instruments to analyze aspects of system and app behavior

-Save user interface recordings and instrument configurations as templates, accessible from Xcode
+Save user interface recordings and instrument configurations as templates